Department of Agriculture, Land Reform and Rural Development (DALRRD)

 • You must be currently in Matric or have completed Matric

-• You must be studying or intend on studying full-time, towards one of the undergraduate qualifications listed above, in 2026
+• You must be studying or intend on studying full-time, towards one of the qualifications listed above in 2027

 • You must be studying or intend on studying at a recognised and accredited tertiary institution in South Africa